Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 PhD Political Science

-PhD candidates will engage with complex political questions, contribute original research, and develop expertise in areas such as comparative politics, political theory, and global governance, preparing them for careers in academia, public service, or policy advising.
-See below for our areas of expertise.
+PhD candidates will engage with complex political questions, contribute original research, and develop expertise in, and be prepared for careers in academia, public service, or policy advising.
+We have a vibrant doctoral program as seen in our record of placing graduates in academic institutions, federal and provincial public services and policy administrative positions.
+See below for our five main fields of study.

 Canadian Politics

 The study of Canadian politics at McMaster University explores all facets of the Canadian political system, from the institutional and constitutional foundations of Canada to critical questions about Canadian political life.
-This program, part of our Canadian Politics PhD track, focuses on core political institutions such as Parliament, political parties, the electoral system, federalism, and the courts.
-Additionally, students can explore key topics in Canadian politics, including Indigenous Politics & Indigenous-state Relations, Quebec Politics, Political Economy, Social Policy, the Politics of Migration & Citizenship, Regionalism, and the Politics of Gender, Race & Class.
-Our Doctoral Studies in Political Science program is designed to provide a comprehensive understanding of these areas, preparing students for in-depth Political Science research and professional paths in academia or public policy.
+Our program focuses on core political institutions such as Parliament, political parties, the electoral system, federalism, and the courts.
+Additionally, students can explore key topics in Canadian politics, including Indigenous Politics & Indigenous-State Relations, Quebec Politics, Political Economy, Social Policy, the Politics of Migration and Citizenship, Regionalism, and the Politics of Gender, Race and Class.

-We offer graduate instruction and supervision in many of the core foci of Canadian politics, including the central institutions of the Canadian state, law & public policy, Indigenous politics, political behaviour and public opinion, social policy and the welfare state, and Canadian political economy.
-Our Canadian Politics PhD program is designed to provide comprehensive training in these areas.
+We offer graduate instruction and supervision in many of the core foci of Canadian politics, including the central institutions of the Canadian state, law and public policy, Indigenous politics, political behaviour and public opinion, social policy and welfare state, and Canadian political economy.

 Explore our expert supervisors in Canadian Politics.